 So to summarize, the difference between LTP and CMP is that LTP is the past price and CMP is the current price.

 To summarise the article CMP is the current price at which the stock is trading in the market.
 Also, it is the price at which an investor can buy or sell the share from the market.

 The stock market is a very dynamic place, so the CMP of a particular script fluctuates every microsecond.

-1. What is meant by CMP in stock market?
+1. What is meant by CMP in the stock market?

 CMP full form is “Current Market Price”.CMP in the share market meaning, it is the price at which a share of a company is currently trading on the stock market.

 No, both are different.
 CMP is the current market price and LTP is the last traded price.
-First is the current price and later is the past price.
+First is the current price and later is the price of the last trade.

 I (financialwizardindia.com) am not a SEBI registered investment advisor.